psumbera/solaris-openjdk/README.md

 Note that this was done based on great job of Peter Tribble: https://ptribble.blogspot.com/2021/12/keeping-java-alive-on-illumos.html

-At this time only amd64 platform is expected to work (not SPARC).
+At this time only amd64 platform is expected to work (for SPARC it can build up to version 14 only).

 You just need to have:
 - Oracle Solaris 11.4 (at least S11.4.24) with installed system header files